mars0i/depniche/agda/doc/NicheNotes.md

 dynamic visualization if that's ever desired, especially if dunlins move in space.

 ---
+#### Defining dunlin and env mappings

+I think we need dunlins to be instances of dunlin types, i.e. dunlins are tokens of types.
+Or maybe each dunlin is unique, so it is its own type.
+Thinking about this.

+With many dunlins (and dunlin types), and many envs, it would be useful to have a table-like structure that maps (dunlin, env) pairs to dunlin fitnesses.

+It would also be useful to have a table-like structure that maps (dunlin, env) pairs to modifications/replacements of envs.

+These tables are what would be the core of the the d-step and e-step functions.

+---
 #### Tracking relationships between environments and dunlins